ninbura/pokemon-on-the-analogue-pocket/readme.md

     - Requires [BennVenn's Joey Jr](https://BennVenn.myshopify.com/products/usb-GB-c-cart-dumper-the-joey-jr), or something comparable, to flash games to the cartridge.
     - significantly less expensive that insideGadgets offerings
     - time is permanently desynced when save states are loaded without use of external applications or in-game exploits
-    - Unlike other carts, there is no sd card, and only one game can be stored on the cart at a time.
+    - Unlike other carts, there is no SD card, and only one game can be stored on the cart at a time.
     - As only one game is loaded at a time, *this cart **is compatible** with the N64 Game Pak / Pokémon Stadium*.
 - #### [insideGadgets GBC RTC cart](https://shop.insidegadgets.com/product/gameboy-2mb-32kb-fram-mbc3-with-rtc-flash-cart/) (**recommended for use with the N64 Game Pak**)
     - Requires [BennVenn's Joey Jr](https://BennVenn.myshopify.com/products/usb-GB-c-cart-dumper-the-joey-jr), or something comparable, to flash games to the cartridge.
     - significantly more expensive that BennVenn's MBC3000
     - time is permanently desynced when save states are loaded without use of external applications or in-game exploits
-    - Unlike other carts, there is no sd card, and only one game can be stored on the cart at a time.
+    - Unlike other carts, there is no SD card, and only one game can be stored on the cart at a time.
     - As only one game is loaded at a time, *this cart **is compatible** with the N64 Game Pak / Pokémon Stadium*.
 - #### [insideGadgets GBC RTC LinkNLoad cart](https://shop.insidegadgets.com/product/gameboy-mbc3-rtc-linknload-usb-flash-cart-works-with-pokemon-games-hacks-like-cc/) (**recommended for use with the N64 Game Pak**)
     - **Does not** require an additional cart flashing tool, you can flash games directly via the USB-C port on the card.
     - Significantly more expensive that BennVenn's MBC3000 & insideGadgets non "LinkNLoad" cart, but possibly more convenient as an additonal flasher is not required.
     - time is permanently desynced when save states are loaded without use of external applications or in-game exploits
-    - Unlike other carts, there is no sd card, and only one game can be stored on the cart at a time.
+    - Unlike other carts, there is no SD card, and only one game can be stored on the cart at a time.
     - As only one game is loaded at a time, *this cart **is compatible** with the N64 Game Pak / Pokémon Stadium*.
 ### Game Boy Advanced
 - GBA flash carts cannot be used to play GBC games without utilizing emulation.
 This defeats the purpose of fpga and games are noticably letterboxed, taking up only a small fraction of the pocket's display.